 From London, I moved home to Devon in 2015 to focus on developing my theatre practice, both as a performer/producer and practitioner.
 I have since gone on to receive support from the National Lottery through Arts Council England to develop ‘The Ugly Duckling & Other Tales’, a new children’s theatre performance for those aged between 3-6 and their families, with project partnership from Worboys Productions and the Bike Shed Theatre.

-I am really looking forward to working with the Barbican Theatre as an Assistant Theatre Practitioner and, as well as furthering my workshop leadership skills, I hope I can inspire young people in Devon to get involved in the Arts.
+I am really enjoy working with the Barbican Theatre as a practitioner and, as well as furthering my workshop leadership skills, I hope I can inspire young people in Devon to get involved in the Arts.”